bradeneast/bradeneast.com/src/design/harmony-health/body.md

-Harmony Health is a Direct Primary Care practice in Newcastle, Oklahoma.
+Harmony Health is a direct primary care practice in Newcastle, Oklahoma.
 Their brand messaging is summed up in the tagline, &ldquo;Optimal health comes from harmony of body, mind, and spirit.&rdquo;

 By analyzing business goals and customer demographics, we were able to arrive at a logo identity which complements that message.